xdg-go/go-rewrap-errors/README.md

 Currently, only `Wrap`, `Wrapf`, and `Errorf` are supported.

 Any import of `github.com/pkg/errors` will be rewritten to `errors`.
-You should run the resulting source through `goimports` to re-sort imports.
+You should run the resulting source through `goimports` to clean up imports you don't need anymore.

 Output defaults to stdout or the original file can be overwritten with the `-w` option.